-After announcing their mobile ambitions at the start of 2015, Sky have just launched their O2-based mobile virtual network.
+After announcing their mobile ambitions at the start of 2015, Sky have recently launched their O2-based mobile virtual network.

 Existing Sky customers and those who pre-registered have been able to sign up for Sky Mobile since December 2016; sales opened to everyone else in January this year.

-There are just three data plans to choose from, ranging from 500MB for £5 a month to 5GB for £20 a month.
+There are four data plans to choose from, ranging from 500MB for £5 a month to 10GB for £20 a month.

 There's a huge incentive for those interested in Sky Mobile to have Sky TV first: unlimited inclusive calls and texts to all standard UK landlines and mobiles.